 - work collaboratively with partners, and use our collective voice to lobby the Scottish and UK Government to bring about change

-Community Planning Partners will develop and deliver a range of activities designed to work towards these overall aims.
+Community Planning Partners develop and deliver a range of activities each year designed to work towards these overall aims.
 The focus of this work will be on those households that are:

 - working but not earning enough